 "Don't you think you should...rephrase that?"

 Complete Monster: Melakon from season 2’s “Patterns of Force” was a devotee of Nazism introduced to his people in an attempt to soften it by a former Starfleet officer named John Gil.
 Shunning the attempt to water down Hitler's philosophy, Melakon decided to embrace Hitler's path.
 He overthrew his mentor and formed a fascist regime on his homeworld Ekos while trying to organize a new holocaust on a neighboring planet called Zeon.
 Before murdering his mentor, Melakon was denounced by him as nothing more as a self-seeking adventurer, a traitor to his people and all they stood for.

 Crowning Moment of Heartwarming - In "Amok Time" after Spock had believed he had killed his captain and friend.
 He went to McCoy and began readying himself for court martial, but just as he began giving McCoy orders to turn the ship over to Scotty, Kirk walked in behind him, snarking, "Don't you think you'd better check with me first?"
 Spock grabbed his friend by the shoulders, whirled him around, let loose with a beaming smile and cried, "Jim!"
 At which point every viewer watching squeed.
 Oh for...
 Here.
 First minute or so.

 Crowning Music of Awesome: Samuel Matlovsky's arrangement of strings and bass captures the combination of humor and seriousness of the situation in "I, Mudd."

-Also, the piece that plays throughout the episode "Shore Leave" often referred to as "Finnegan's Theme".
+From the same composer, the piece that plays throughout the episode "Shore Leave" often referred to as "Finnegan's Theme".